octodb/docs/examples/xamarin.md

     libbinn.so
     libsecp256k1-vrf.so

-For each of the `.so` files, CONTROL + CLICK then set Build Action to EmbeddedNativeLibrary
+For each of the `.so` files, CONTROL + CLICK then set Build Action to AndroidNativeLibrary

 ### iOS